AJV009/XeonAJ_AJV009/README.md

-# MY RESUME AND CERTS!
+# MY RESUME AND CERTIFICATES!

-My RESUME and certificates!